 As a pro, you know a successful project needs more than a great strategic vision.
 It's also the little things.
 The details of how you do the job and your craftsmanship really count.

 The pros at Fluke think the same way.
-Working with professionals who use these products every day, they've taken a "little thing"—electrical test leads—and added features that make them more durable, more versatile, and most important of all, safer.
+Working with professionals who use these products every day, they've taken a "little thing"—multimeter test leads—and added features that make them more durable, more versatile, and most important of all, safer.

 The result is the new Fluke TL175 TwistGuard™ Test Leads, the world's first with adjustable length tips designed for use in CAT II, CAT III, and CAT IV environments.
 In higher-hazard conditions (CAT IV and CAT III), a twist retracts the tips to reduce the possibility of accidental contact with energized surfaces.
 When you work in CAT II environments you can extend the tips for better access to hard-to-reach contacts, such as within wall outlets.
 Whether tips are retracted or extended, the leads always show the correct category rating.